On $\alpha$-type (equivariant) cohomology of Hom-pre-Lie algebras: Introduction

 This paper is organized as follows: In Section \ref{sec 1}, we have discussed the definition, examples, representation, and a known cohomology of Hom-pre-Lie algebras which we shall use throughout the paper.
-In Section \ref{sec 2}, we develop a new cohomology for (multiplicative) Hom-pre-Lie algebras, we call this by $\alpha$-type cohomology of Hom-pre-lie algebras.
+In Section \ref{sec 2}, we develop a new cohomology for (multiplicative) Hom-pre-Lie algebras, we call this $\alpha$-type cohomology of Hom-pre-Lie algebras.
 In Section \ref{sec 3}, we introduce a one-parameter formal deformation theory of Hom-pre-Lie algebras considering the structure map $\alpha$.
-We show that infinitesimal of the deformation is a $2$-cocycle of the $\alpha$-type cohomology.
-We also discuss obstructions and rigidity of Hom-pre-Lie algebra deformation and show that how they are related to our new cohomology.
-In Section \ref{sec 4}, we develop the equivariant cohomology of Hom-pre-Lie algebras equipped with an action of a finite group.
-In Section \ref{sec 5}, we introduce a one-parameter formal deformation theory for Hom-pre-Lie algberas in the equivariant contexts.
+We show that infinitesimal of a deformation is a $2$-cocycle of the $\alpha$-type cohomology.
+We also discuss obstructions and rigidity of Hom-pre-Lie algebra deformations and show that how they are related to our new cohomology.
+In Section \ref{sec 4}, we develop the equivariant cohomology of Hom-pre-Lie algebras equipped with finite group action.
+In Section \ref{sec 5}, we introduce a one-parameter formal deformation theory for Hom-pre-Lie algebras in the equivariant contexts.
 We show some results for equivariant deformation of Hom-pre-Lie algebras analoguous to the non-equivariant case.